Retire Before Dad

 The business model of the Motley Fool is about as old as the modern internet itself.
 The company writes catchy headlines that get potential customers to click on links and images that take them to a website with an investment thesis.

 This investment thesis is designed to intrigue the investor with enormous market opportunities for outsized growth.
-However, to learn more about the opportunity, the reader must subscribe to an email list.
+The reader must subscribe to an email list to learn more about the opportunity.

-The email list is then used to create a market funnel to attempt to sell the subscriber on the investment services.
+The email list is then used to create a market funnel to sell the subscriber on the investment services.

 It’s a legitimate business model as long as customers find value in the services.

-When an investor decides to subscribe to a paid service, the Motley Fool charges the credit card and an online portal becomes accessible.
+When an investor subscribes to a paid service, the Motley Fool charges the credit card, and an online portal becomes accessible.

-If you’re already a user of the Motley Fool website free services, your premium subscription services will then be accessible for the period of your subscription.
-Usually a year.
-If not, at this point your account is created.
+If you’re already a user of the Motley Fool website’s free services, your premium subscription services will be accessible for as long as you are subscribed.

 You’ll be able to log in online to view recommendations and insight.
 And you’ll also receive timely emails with further insight and real-time recommendations.